Bodmer/TFT_eSPI/README.md

 One or more sprites can be created, a sprite can be any width and height, limited only by available RAM.
 The RAM needed for a 16 bit colour depth Sprite is (2 x width x height) bytes, for a Sprite with 8 bit colour depth the RAM needed is (width x height) bytes.
 Sprites can be created and deleted dynamically as needed in the sketch, this means RAM can be freed up after the sprite has been plotted on the screen, more RAM intensive WiFi based code can then be run and normal graphics operations still work.

-Drawing graphics into a sprite is very fast, for those familiar with the Adafruit "graphicstest" example, this whole test completes in less than 27ms in a 160x128 sprite.
+Drawing graphics into a sprite is very fast, for those familiar with the Adafruit "graphicstest" example, this whole test completes in 18ms in a 160x128 sprite.
 Examples of sprite use can be found in the "examples/Sprite" folder.

 Sprites can be plotted to the TFT with one colour being specified as "transparent", see Transparent_Sprite_Demo example.